Saturday, December 18, 2021

 Point Lookout has a beautiful lodge-style tasting room and banquet facility, but honestly, the prize seating area is outside gazing at the panoramic view of the mountains.
 Point Lookout has expanded beyond wine to include World’s Edge Meadery.
 The cost of a tasting is $12 for five wines and one mead (or five meads and one wine).

 The property has been in owner Mike Jackson’s family for three generations.
 He piloted the transition from apple growing to grapes, with vineyards planted in 2008.
 The tasting room opened in 2018.
-There’s a lot to like here, in particular we were taken by the 2019 Riesling with pretty floral notes and the 2018 Bliss Cabernet Franc, which offers cranberry notes, smooth texture and long finish.
+There’s a lot to like here, in particular, we were taken by the 2019 Riesling with pretty floral notes and the 2018 Bliss Cabernet Franc, which offers cranberry notes, smooth texture, and a long finish.
 This is a premier destination wedding venue.

 Marked Tree Vineyard, 623 Deep Gap Road, Flat Rock, NC